 A brief demonstration of one of the models used to perform user testing for the user interface.
 Using Adobe XD I was able to implement voice commands and realistic gesture controls.

 Preliminary tests of a touchpad concept that allows me to create a low-cost product by eliminating the need for sensors and just utilizing the phone's screen.
-The first test was preformed using aluminum foil found in the kitchen after learning how touchscreen gloves work.
+The first test was performed using aluminum foil found in the kitchen after learning how touchscreen gloves work.

 I explored various aesthetic options ranging from more rectilinear shapes to more organic options.
 It was important to include the phone when looking at the aesthetic design to create a design that visually communicated that it was an extension of the phone.
 After creating these 18 styles, I asked users to rate their top designs.
 After determining the top three most popular methods, I created 3d printed versions of them and examined how well they worked ergonomically; this process left me with a design that’s form followed its function.